waelbn/Custom-Visual-Date-Picker/README.md

 - 📅 Interactive **DatePicker** (based on [react-date-range](https://github.com/hypeserver/react-date-range))
 - 🎯 Filter **all visuals** in the report based on a date range
-- ⚡ Quick relative date shortcuts (Last 7, 30, 90 days)
+- ⚡ Quick relative date shortcuts (Last 7, 30, 90 days...)
 - 🛠 Built with **React** + **TypeScript** + **Tailwind CSS v3**

 ---